Best Treatment For Anxiety Without Medication

 • Psychological symptoms like trouble concentrating, mood swings, brain fog, panic attacks, and a persistent sense of fear, anxiety, or impending doom or danger as mentioned above

-Non-pharmacological strategies for managing anxiety symptoms
+Best treatment for anxiety: Non-pharmacological strategies for managing symptoms

-It’s worth noting that the first line of defense when it comes to treating anxiety disorders is usually some form of psychotherapy.
+The first line of defense when it comes to treating anxiety disorders is usually some form of psychotherapy.
 Even when medication is prescribed, psychotherapy is often recommended in conjunction with it.

 Exercise and movement